Bogo56/TravelApp_NodeJS/README.md

 I have **deployed the project on my own Ubuntu 18.04 server**, so you can check it out for yourself.
 I'm using **PM2 as a process manager** to manage app fails and restarts.
 You'll find a link below

 ## Check out the Project
 As I mentioned, I have created an example frontend that uses part of the API's functionality.
-You can check the project at: https://bultravel.bogoapps.site/
+You can check the project at( NOT Mobile responsive): https://bultravel.bogoapps.site/

 There are different types of user roles[user,guide,admin], which have different permissions.